Belloy-en-France

+Population

 Monuments

 The Saint Georges church was built in the 13th century on the site of a primitive shrine, a very early place of pilgrimage.
 The façade is in Renaissance style; the gate, sometimes attributed to Jean Bullant, consists of a tympanum leading to columns grooved in Corinthian capitals, the whole surrounded by a very decorated classic entablature, surmounted in the extremities by two roof lanterns.
 The salamander and the initials of the king Francis I of France appear on the spandrels.

 The base of the bell tower and the chapel of the Virgin Mary are the oldest parts of the building.
 The choir has a rib vault, strengthened by liernes in the nave and the aisles.